mozzarellaV8/agora-marketplace/MarketSizes.md

 # QuasiPoisson Regression

 Facing under- and over-dispersion issues in my initial Poisson model on the population of counts, I received a few suggestions from my mentor.
-Given the choice between Generalized Boosted Modeling and Piecewise Regression, I opted for Piecewise.
-While interested in learning `gbm`, given domain knowledge of the variable clusters I fear the model could be overfit using `gbm`.
+Between the suggestions of Generalized Boosted Modeling and Piecewise Regression - Piecewise regression felt the most suited.

 Additionally, I recalled that competing darknet market Silk Road 2 shut down in early October 2014.
 This domain information could correlate to the overdispersion, and observed clustering of count data.

-The original quasipoisson regression, on the population of weekly count data, a touch underdispersed but causing lots of problems when used to predict:
+The original quasipoisson regression on the population of weekly count data, a touch underdispersed but later causing problems when additional independent variables were added or used to predict:

 ```{r}
 qmw02 <- glm(count ~ week, data = wk,